Arrow leftBack to Explore

 The Campaign

-The Carbonaceous Aerosol and Radiative Effects Study (CARES) was a field campaign focused on studying the evolution and characteristics of secondary organic aerosols (SOA) and black carbon (BC) to enhance climate chemistry models.
+The Carbonaceous Aerosol and Radiative Effects Study (CARES) was a field campaign that examined the evolution and characteristics of secondary organic aerosols (SOA) and black carbon (BC) to help improve climate chemistry models.
 CARES involved a single deployment in California's Central Valley in June 2010.
-The Department of Energy (DOE) G-1 and NASA B-200 aircraft collected both in situ and remote sensing data of aerosols and trace gases.
-Ground-based measurements were also taken at a site within the Sacramento urban source area and a downwind receptor site.
-CARES was mainly funded by the DOE, with NASA only being a significant participant by providing funding for the B-200 aircraft deployment.
+The Department of Energy (DOE) G-1 and NASA B-200 aircraft gathered both in situ and remote-sensing data on aerosols and trace gases.
+Ground-based measurements were also collected at a site within the Sacramento urban source area and at a receptor site downwind.
+CARES was primarily funded by the DOE, with NASA serving as a significant participant, supporting the deployment of the B-200 aircraft.

 2010-06-02 — 2010-06-28